gustybear-research/webpages_vip_mmwave_comm_and_sensg_integtn/index.md

  ***
 # Research Issues
 **Increase mmWave Channel Multipath**: The mmWave channel lacks multipath, which precludes effective MIMO spatial multiplexing and causes interference between communication and sensing functions.
-V2SX designs several low-cost vehicle-mounted reconfigurable reflective arrays to create artificial multipath.
-In addition, V2SX designs algorithms to adapt and configure the angle and spread of the reflecting multipath, hence maximizing the MIMO spatial multiplexing gain.
+Monet designs several low-cost reconfigurable reflective arrays to create artificial multipath and algorithms to control the angle and spread of the reflecting multipath, hence maximizing the MIMO spatial multiplexing gain.

-**Decouple mmWave Channel Correlation**: The exterior of a vehicle limits the spaces between MIMO antenna arrays, which correlates channel states among MIMO receptions and causes interference between communication and sensing functions.
-V2SX designs several reconfigurable antenna arrays with diverse beam patterns/directions to decouple channel correlations.
-Furthermore, V2SX designs algorithms to optimize the arrays' beam configurations based on the observed multipath profile, hence maximizing the MIMO channel condition.
+**Decouple mmWave Channel Correlation**: Many Monet applications provide limited space for MIMO antenna arrays, which correlates signal receptions and causes interference between communication and sensing functions.
+Monet designs several reconfigurable antenna arrays with diverse beam patterns/directions to decouple channel correlations and algorithms to optimize the arrays' beam configurations based on the observed multipath profile, hence maximizing the MIMO channel condition.

 ***